MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_azure_policy.md

 ---
 Demo:
-    title: 'Explore Azure Policy'
+    title: 'Azure Policy'
     module: 'Module 4 Lesson 2: Describe the capabilities of Microsoft compliance solutions: Describe Azure Policy'
 ---

-# Demo: Explore Azure Policy
+# Demo: Azure Policy

-## Instructions
+### Demo scenario
+In this demo you will walk through the process of setting up an Azure policy and the impact of that policy.

 #### Demo Part 1: Create a policy to require a tag on a resource group (shows steps to create a policy from a template)

 1. Open Microsoft Edge.
 In the address bar enter **portal.microsoft.com**.

-1. Sign in with your admin credentials.
+You should already be signed in, if not sign in with your admin credentials.
-    1. In the Sign in window enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
-    1. Enter the admin password which should be provided by your lab hosting provider.
-Select **Sign in**.
-    1. When prompted to stay signed- in, select **Yes**.

-1. You are now in the Azure Portal.
-Underneath where it says Azure services, select **Policy**.
-This opens the Policy home page which provides a dashboard view.
-The scope for which you are seeing the information applies the Azure Pass you are using, as part of this lab.
+1. In the search box, in the blue bar on the top of the page next to where it says Microsoft Azure, enter **policy**, then select **Policy** from the search results.

+1. You are now in the overview of the Policy page.
 Notice the information available in the dashboard.

 1. Form the left navigation panel, under Authoring, select **Assignments**.
+You will notice that there is already a policy assignment, select **ASC Default**.
+Note the description field, This is the default set of policies monitored by Azure Security Center.
+It was automatically assigned as part of onboarding to Security Center.
+The default assignment contains only audit policies.
+For more information please visit https://aka.ms/ascpolicies.
+Return to the Policy Assignments page by selecting the **X** on the top right corner of the page.

 1. From the top of the page, select **Assign policy**.